-Evalution of genebank material after 30 years storage
+Evaluation of gene bank material after 30 years storage

 Project leader: Svein 0ivind Solberg, Inland Norway University of Applied Sciences

-The project will strengthen the Nordic position in Europe in the field af seed science research.
+The project will strengthen the Nordic position in Europe in the field of seed science research.
 Synergies will increase within the Nordic region as participating institutions will work for a common goal and with concrete publication and Horizon 2020 application tasks.
-The project will involve young researchers and as such contribute ta future Nordic
+The project will involve young researchers and as such contribute to future Nordic

 collaboration opportunities.
-The Nordic Genetic Resource Center is one participating organisations and this institution has 40 years af experience in Nordic collaboration and with shared conservation and distribution facilities.
+The Nordic Genetic Resource Center is one participating organisation and this institution has 40 years af experience in Nordic collaboration and with shared conservation and distribution facilities.

 Long term aim

-A digital tool should be built on empirical data, not only from the 100-years trial, but from numerous data collected from genebanks around the world.
-Partner institutions in an EU application would in addition to the current Nordic network institutions could be the Royal Botanic Garden Key (England), Center for Genetic Resources Wageningen,
+A digital tool should be built on empirical data, not only from the 100-years trial, but from numerous data collected from gene banks around the world.
+Partner institutions in an EU application would, in addition to the current Nordic network institutions, be the Royal Botanic Garden Key (England), Center for Genetic Resources Wageningen,